briomusic/interAppPDAudio/README.md

 ####Project setup:
 * clone this repository
-* initialise and update git submodules
+* in Terminal, navigate to 'submodules' folder
+* run 'git submodule init' and 'git submodule update'